Browse this growing collection of Apple-1 programs.

 Software

-Its BASIC was written by Woz himself.
-It did not support floating point arithmetic, but was tiny enough to fit in 4K of memory.
+Woz wrote a BASIC interpreter by himself.
+It was tiny enough to fit in 4K of memory, but did not support floating point arithmetic.
 The software itself was free.
 The Preliminary Apple BASIC Users Manual explained how to write your own games and programs with it.

 Cassette tapes could be bought as an original accessory to your new Apple-1.
 A total of nine programs were available and listed $5 each.
 Pick one below and go back in time.